 BArch California Polytechnic State University, MArch University of Washington, PhD University of Illinois at Chicago

 Dr. Wan’s research interest is in the architecture, urban design, and visual culture of the early modern world.
-His PhD thesis, titled Intertwined Genealogies: Dutch, Chinese, and Colonial Indonesian Architecture of Philanthropy, 1640-1740, has received awards from the Andrew W. Mellon Foundation that recognise international and interdisciplinary scholarship.
-He was previously lecturer at the School of the Art Institute of Chicago and the University of Washington.
-At the University of Hong Kong, he teaches courses on architecture and Renaissance-Baroque art with a global perspective.
+He is currently working on a book manuscript entitled Intertwined Genealogies: Dutch, Chinese, and Colonial Indonesian Architecture of Philanthropy, 1640-1740.
+His international and interdisciplinary projects have received Andrew W. Mellon Foundation awards from the Social Science Research Council and the Council on Library and Information Resources.
+Before coming to the University of Hong Kong as a lecturer of architecture and Renaissance-Baroque art, he has taught at the School of the Art Institute of Chicago and the University of Washington.